Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 Bike Computers – Hope or Hopeless?

-Garmin dominates this sector, with Wahoo as the main challenger brand.
+Garmin dominates this sector, with Wahoo as the leading challenger brand.
 The long-term impact of SRAM/Hammerhead Karoo 3 remains uncertain, but it is viewed as a hopeful contender with realistic success potential.
 Lower-end brands, such as Lezyne or budget, high-spec options like Bryton (Taiwan)/Magene(China), Mio Cyclo (MiTAC, Taiwan), Navihood, TRIMM, CYCPLUS and iGPSPORT (Korea) appear to face challenges to get even the smallest of footholds in non-Asian markets

-Wahoo, adept at maintaining secrecy, is not expected to leak information; so keep quietly hoping for exciting developments with ROAM/BOLT.
+Wahoo, adept at maintaining secrecy, is not expected to leak information, so keep quietly hoping for exciting developments with ROAM/BOLT.
 Despite already offering medium and large-format performance satnavs, Wahoo seems to cover most commercial bases in the bike computer market.
 Apart from iterative model strategies, there are few gaps for significant profitable sales of bike computers.
 Perhaps Wahoo could make a Varia-like smart radar and light system.

 Smaller companies face a challenging task in surpassing Garmin in cycling.
 The likelihood of a new product outperforming Garmin is higher if it’s Android-based, owing to the potential advantages of easier app integration and a shorter development cycle, as seen with the Karoo.
 Stages, with its L200/M200, seemed interested in this competition, but the company’s bankruptcy has dealt a fatal blow to the DASH model.